Step Back in Time with a Night Walking Tour of Old San Juan

 Tours are not offered on some holidays: call for specifics.

 Tours are limited to a maximum of 14 people.
 However, if not enough people are signed-up, then the tour for that night may be canceled.
-They also offer a similar day time tour called Legends of San Juan.
+They may also offer a similar day time tour- check website.

 Tours are scheduled for 2 hours, however they may be longer depending on the number of people and how many questions are asked.